ccourson/LewanSoul-xArm/README.md

 # LewanSoul-xArm

-The xArm has three means of communications.
+The xArm has three means of communication.

 1. HID-USB
 2. TTL serial 9600 BAUD